hussin-mohamed/ALSU_UVM/README.md

 Functional Coverage: Coverage points for all operational modes, including edge cases like overflows and underflows.
 Sequence Generation: Randomized test sequences generated for thorough testing of the ALSU's capabilities.
 Design Under Test (DUT): The ALSU module that performs arithmetic, logic, and shift operations.
-# Directory Structure
-doc: Project documentation, including ALSU specifications.

-src: Source files for ALSU design in SystemVerilog.

-tb: Testbench files, including UVM components like agents, scoreboard, and sequences.

-sim: Simulation directory, where results and logs are stored.

 # How to Run the Simulation
-Set Up the Environment: Ensure you have the necessary simulation tools installed (such as QuestaSim or ModelSim).
+Set Up the Environment: Ensure you have the necessary simulation tools installed (such as QuestaSim ).

-Compile the Testbench: Use the provided Makefile or a similar method to compile the project.

-Run the Simulation: After compiling, run the simulation to execute the testbench on the ALSU.
+run the do file uploaded in the transcript

 Analyze the Results: Upon completion, review the coverage and assertion reports generated.